SproutyLabs/SproutyDialogs/README.md

 These are some features that I want to implement in the future:

+- [ ] Grouping nodes support
 - [ ] Typing sounds support
 - [ ] Adding more event nodes:
   - [ ] Randomize node
   - [ ] Play sound node
   - [ ] Switch case node
-- [ ] Text effect tags to handle dialogues, such as change the typing speed
+- [ ] Text effect tags (e.g. to change the typing speed in between dialogues)

 And I will probably add more as I need for my game ;)